Prescribed-Basis Coefficient-to-Coefficient Neural Operator for Partial Differential Equations: Introduction

+In this work, we propose the \emph{Fixed-Basis Coefficient-to-Coefficient Operator Network} (FB-C2CNet), an operator-learning framework built on prescribed, data-independent approximation spaces.
+The main contributions are summarized as follows:

+\begin{itemize} \item \textbf{A prescribed-basis coefficient-to-coefficient neural operator.} We propose FB-C2CNet, which learns PDE solution operators by mapping between coefficients in prescribed input and output approximation spaces.
+Unlike POD/PCA-based methods that construct data-dependent bases from aligned snapshots, and unlike learned-basis neural operators that train representation modules, FB-C2CNet fixes the approximation spaces before training and learns only the coefficient-to-coefficient map.

+\item \textbf{Efficient training through fixed prescribed-basis encoding and decoding.} By separating basis selection from neural-network optimization, FB-C2CNet reduces the dimension and complexity of the trainable operator.
+The framework can directly use a range of prescribed approximation spaces, including finite element bases determined by the computational geometry, mesh-free random-feature bases for scattered or high-dimensional samples, and radial-basis-function bases for geometric fields such as signed distance functions.

+\item \textbf{Stability and approximation analysis.} We analyze how coefficient recovery affects the stability and accuracy of FB-C2CNet.
+In particular, we show how ridge regularization or SVD cut-off stabilizes the input coefficient representation while introducing an approximation bias.
+We also identify the output projection error associated with the prescribed output space as an intrinsic accuracy floor for any fixed-basis prediction.

+\item \textbf{Numerical validation on regular, irregular, and inverse PDE problems.} We validate FB-C2CNet on a broad set of PDE operator-learning tasks, including elliptic equations, nonlinear time-dependent equations, weak-solution learning, high-dimensional problems, multi-input/output problems, and an inverse Stokes boundary-recovery problem.
+The experiments demonstrate competitive accuracy with reduced training time and highlight the method's ability to handle non-aligned input observations and flexible output evaluation. \end{itemize}

 The remainder of the paper is organized as follows.
-Section 2 provides a detailed introduction to the proposed fixed basis coefficient-to-coefficient operator learning framework.
-Section 3 discusses the design choices of key components, including the selection of basis function spaces and strategies for coefficient computation.
-Section 4 presents numerical experiments, covering Darcy flow, Poisson equations on both regular and complex domains, as well as high-dimensional settings, and elastic plate equation to demonstrate the effectiveness, efficiency, and accuracy of our method.
-Section 5 concludes with a discussion and outlines directions for future work.
+Section~2 presents the proposed fixed-basis coefficient-to-coefficient operator-learning framework.
+Section~3 discusses basis selection, coefficient recovery, and the associated stability and approximation properties.
+Section~4 reports numerical experiments demonstrating the accuracy, efficiency, and flexibility of the proposed method.
+Section~5 concludes the paper and discusses future directions.